top of page

 Mentor

-In 1976 Hinkel established his first dance company, the Namakwalandse Dans Geselskap, in Nababeep and O’okiep in the Northern Cape.
-This was also the start of his working relationship with John Linden.
+In 1976, Alfred Hinkel founded his first dance company, the Namakwalandse Dans Geselskap, in the Northern Cape, based in Nababeep and O’okiep.
+This marked the beginning of his long-standing professional collaboration with John Linden.

 Byron Klassen